Firebase-2020/cloud-functions-1-and-2/cf-1-firebase/README.md

 * Cloud Functions for Firebase - Tutorials → http://bit.ly/2M2ZBcE
 * Subscribe to the Firebase channel → http://bit.ly/

-- Check also on the video comments the way to run cloud functions on a local host
+* Check also on the video comments the way to run cloud functions on a local host.

-Επισημασμένη απάντηση
+Comments:
+- When I try on localhost I get an empty object { }.
+But it works fine if I deploy it...

-Learn to Code
+- Learn to Code
-Πριν από 17 ώρες

 That's because you are not logged in and cannot read data from firebase database/cloud.
-You need  download the  json key and set it up in environments variables as it is described here: https://firebase.google.com/docs/functions/local-emulator#windows https://console.cloud.google.com/iam-admin/serviceaccounts
+You need to download the json key and set it up in environments variables as it is described here: https://firebase.google.com/docs/functions/local-emulator#windows https://console.cloud.google.com/iam-admin/serviceaccounts

-1

-fooTios
-fooTios
-Πριν από 11 ώρες (τροποποιήθηκε)
-@Learn to Code
+- @Learn to Code

 Thanks a lot!
 It worked!

 I went to Google Cloud Platform I searched for 'App Engine default service account ', found the one for this project, selected it, created a key, downloaded in the functions folder, as JSON and then I run

 $ export GOOGLE_APPLICATION_CREDENTIALS="path/to/key.json"

 $ firebase emulators:start

 To be honest it's the first time I run such a command (export GOOGLE_APPLICATION_CREDENTIALS="path/to/key.json")